jyotiprajapati98/Techment_Test/README.md

 # Techment_Test
-Thus for learning how github is work
+This for learning how github is work